By Anthony “TJ” Kalin, Heritage Interpreter

 These were incredible.
 I was able to see the how the mansion construction was organized, what the Barkers were saying to the architect while the house was under construction, which parts of the interior were decorated and when it was an incredible find.
 But, this was only a small piece of the puzzle.

-In the email with the PDF, the library notified me that the archive in Illinois had several hundred more documents to scan and that VU’s library could not afford to pay someone to have all of them scanned, it would run well over six hundred dollars, and the limit per student request was fifty.
+In the email with the PDF, the library notified me that the archive in Illinois had several hundred more documents to scan and that VU’s library could not afford to pay someone to have all of them scanned, it would run well over six hundred dollars, and the limit per student request was fifty dollars.
 I would not stop though––I wanted to see those blueprints––in fact, I needed to look at those blueprints!

 Dr. Elder came to the rescue.
 He recommended I apply for a research grant through the Valparaiso University Committee for Undergraduate Research and Creative Expression.
 Dr. Elder wrote me a letter of recommendation, and I filled out an expense projection as well as an outline of how the blueprints would be used.
 A few weeks later, the committee awarded me the grant.
 I was ecstatic, the next semester I made plans to venture down to the University of Illinois over spring break in early March using the grant money for gasoline, a hotel room, and photocopying expenses.